twixraider81/exolang/README.md

 ./bootstrap.sh						(you will need to build lemon/quex to rebuild the lexer/parser for now) ./bootstrap.sh -l					(if you want to build llvm for /usr)

+You will also need libgc			(on Debian do apt-get install libgc-dev)

 ./waf clean configure --mode=debug	(clan & configure for debug release, spits alot of messages currently) ./waf buildparser buildlexer build	(parser must be built before the lexer)